iemkek/SAP_Conversational_AI_Assignments/README.md

 #### Step 1: Log in
 Go to https://cai.tools.sap/ and log in to your account.
 Now select the bot you have created.

-#### Step 2: Add new message group
+#### Step 2: Call the webhook
-Go to the Build tab and select the Actions tab.
-Choose ADD A NEW MESSAGE GROUP and select CALL WEBHOOK.
-Enter the application URL followed by:
+Drill down into the @createbp intent.
+Go to the Build tab and drill down into the skill you created in the first assignment.
+Now go to the ACTIONS tab and add another message group by pressing the ADD A NEW MESSAGE GROUP button.
+Now select the CALL WEBHOOK option.

+Enter the complete application url in the input box followed by:

 ```
 /postCreateBusinessPartner
 ```

-Add the following IF statement:
+Add the following if statement to the message group:

 ```
-IF _sentiment is positive OR _sentiment is very positive.
+IF _sentiment is positive OR _sentiment is very positive
 ```

 ![Add new message group](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/BusinessPartnerRegistrationOnS4HANA1.png)

 #### Step 3: Test it
 Test your chatbot by pressing the CHAT WITH YOUR BOT button.
-- Type the expression that you entered and look at the bot response
+- Type the expression "Register as business partner"
-- Now type your first and last name
+- Now type your first and last name (use capitals)
 - Now type your postal code together with your house number in the correct format
 - Now select Yes